ddalexvea/datadog-agent-postgres-explain-plans-cases/README.md

     -- Grant SELECT on public tables to datadog
     GRANT SELECT ON ALL TABLES IN SCHEMA public TO datadog;

+    -- Create application user for demo app
+    CREATE USER app_user WITH PASSWORD 'app_password';
+    GRANT USAGE ON SCHEMA public TO app_user;
+    GRANT SELECT, INSERT, UPDATE, DELETE ON ALL TABLES IN SCHEMA public TO app_user;
+    GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA public TO app_user;
 ---
 apiVersion: apps/v1
 kind: Deployment